virtUOS/courseware/docs/development.md

 npm run build:dev
 ```
 **Note:**
- [Nodejs](https://nodejs.org/en/download/package-manager/) and npm must be installed on your system!
+ The latest version of [nodejs](https://nodejs.org/en/download/package-manager/) and npm must be installed on your system!

 From this point you can develop and make changes.
 If you change some js or less files just call npm run build:dev to build new static js and css files.